Digital workplace trends for 2023

 Cloud and IT infrastructure

 Cloud computing and hosting solutions are essential to workplace agility.
-They provide remote workers the tools they need to get their work done, offer multi-layered data security, and assure operational continuity across great distances.
+They provide remote workers with the tools they need to get their work done, offer multi-layered data security, and assure operational continuity across great distances.

 Improving cloud-based collaboration